 Smoking and Tobacco Use Cessation

-Medicare Part B covers up to 8 face-to-face visits of counseling to stop smoking or using tobacco products within a 12-month timeframe.
-A doctor or other practitioner who is Medicare-recognized must provide these visits.
+Medicare Part B covers up to eight visits of counseling to stop smoking or using tobacco products within a 12-month period.
+A doctor or other practitioner who is Medicare-recognized must provide these sessions.

 We encourage you to prioritize your health!
+Click here for a complete list of the preventive and screening services that Medicare covers.
 Your Medicare annual wellness visit or your next scheduled office visit is the perfect time to talk to your doctor about any of these services you are interested in receiving, and any additional concerns you may have.